 - Invention: The Daguerreotype (first commercial photographic material)

 - Where: France, 1839

 - Impact: Daguerreotypes are images fixed directly to a heavily polished sheet of silver-plated copper.
 This invention is what really made photography a practical reality – although it was still just an expensive curiosity to many people at this point.
-If you’ve never seen daguerreotypes in person, you might be surprised to know just how sharp they are.
+The first time you see a daguerreotype in person, you may be surprised just how sharp it is.